LinkWentz/UFO-Report-2021/README.md

 # Introduction
-As I'm sure you're aware, there is a lot of hype around UFOs, both in my personal life and in the United States at large.
+As I'm sure you're aware, there is a lot of hype around UFOs in the United States.
 This has only been exacerbated by the incoming report from the Pentagon regarding the very same subject.
 So as the excitement reaches a fever pitch, I've taken it upon myself to do my own report on UFOs by analyzing the National UFO Reporting Center Database.

 The National UFO Reporting Center was founded in 1974.
 This organization collects and catalogs UFO reports made through its hotline or online, and makes those reports publicly available on its website.
-These claims are, for the most part, not fact checked or verified in any way.
+These claims are given the once over for obvious pranks, but aside from that not fact checked or verified in any way.
 It's simply a repository for these reports; but a massive repository at that.
 The database has well over 100,000 entries in it.
-And as these reports are completely unfilitered, this dataset is the perfect target to answer my main question: What causes UFO reports?
+And as these reports are completely unfiltered, this dataset is the perfect target to answer my main question: What causes UFO reports?

 # Summary
 I've broken the analysis down into three questions, the answers to which give some idea as to what causes UFO reports.
 These answers won't cover everything, but we can at least find correlations between some variables to give us a general idea of what's behind UFO sightings.
 The questions are as follows: